 - ii) Open the Websocket Listener component to get the Component Properties tab below. - iii) The Basic Information tab opens by default. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 The supported invocation type is 'Real-Time'. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
+This field comes pre-selected. - d.
+Failover Event: Select a failover event from the drop-down menu.

-This field comes pre-selected. - iv) Configure the Meta information tab by providing the required fields. - a.
-Base URL - b.
-Port - c.
-SSL Required- Enable the - d.
-Route Path v) Click the 'Save Component in Storage' icon (A message appears to confirm the same).
+- iv) Configure the Meta information tab by providing the required fields.

+- a.
+Base URL

+- b.
+Port

+- c.
+SSL Required- Enable the

+- d.
+Route Path

+v) Click the 'Save Component in Storage' icon (A message appears to confirm the same).